 The 211 movement is a universally respected and growing national model.
-Today there are over 285 million Americans covering all 50 states plus Canada and Puerto Rico who have access to community resources by dialing 2-1-1.
+Today, there are over 285 million people throughout all 50 states plus Canada and Puerto Rico who have access to community resources by dialing 2-1-1.

 NJ 211 is free, multilingual, confidential, and always open.
 We are an equal opportunity employer.